DillonKyleDev/FlatEngine/README.md

 ### Collision Components

 The Collision components are not all complete.
 The BoxCollider component is complete but it does not take rotation into account.
 This is a feature I will be working on in the near future.
 The CircleCollider can detect collisions, but it does not yet know how to handle positioning based on collisions.
 The CompositeCollider I am waiting until the other Collision components are finished to continue work on it.
-As a result, I have disabled the use of Circle and Composite colliders from the engine temporarily.
+As a result, I have disabled the use of Composite colliders from the engine temporarily, and CircleColliders cannot be made solid and can only really function as a trigger because of it.
 The BoxCollider uses a simple AABB collision detection approach.
 The collision system is connected to the Tags system and will not check collisions between GameObjects that are ignoring each other based on the Tags they pocess.
 The BoxCollider component has the following properties:

 | Property        | Description |
 |:--------------------|:---------------|